Article at a Glance:

 - Most sports drinks and electrolyte supplements only contain a fraction of the sodium you lose in the average day.

-- Redmond Re-Lyte includes a generous 810 mg of sodium per serving, tastes delicious, and is free of any artificial sweeteners or flavors.
+- Re-Lyte Hydration includes a generous 810 mg of sodium per serving, tastes delicious, and is free of any artificial sweeteners or flavors.

 Water is wet, the sky is blue, and Moms typically have a to-do list that stretches a mile high.
 Moms are caretakers, house managers, business owners, accountants, and teachers who accomplish superhuman tasks, all while keeping up with self-care and exercise.